wassimbj/wassimbj.github.io/_blogs/understanding-goroutines-and-concurrency-in-golang.md

 And this is what is called *Channel Synchronization*, its just a fancy word that means blocking until a goroutine finish executing.

-**But**, When waiting for multiple goroutines to finish, you may prefer to use a WaitGroup.
+But, When waiting for multiple goroutines to finish, you may prefer to use a WaitGroup.

 ### WaitGroup